ai-systems/unification_reconstruction_explanations/README.md

 `./evaluate.py --gold=./data/questions/dev.tsv prediction.txt`

 ### Bibtex
-If you use this paper in your work, please cite [Unification-based Reconstruction of Explanations for Science Questions](https://arxiv.org/abs/2004.00061):
+If you use this  in your work, please cite [Unification-based Reconstruction of Explanations for Science Questions](https://arxiv.org/abs/2004.00061):

 ```
-@misc{valentino2020unificationbased,
+@article{valentino2020unification,
   title={Unification-based Reconstruction of Explanations for Science Questions},
-    author={Marco Valentino and Mokanarangan Thayaparan and André Freitas},
+  author={Valentino, Marco and Thayaparan, Mokanarangan and Freitas, Andr{\'e}},
-    year={2020},
-    eprint={2004.00061},
-    archivePrefix={arXiv},
-    primaryClass={cs.AI}
-}
+  journal={arXiv preprint arXiv:2004.00061},
+  year={2020}
 ```